EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

 - Pankaj Thorat
 ---
 ## 1. Vision and Goals of The Project:
-Our project aims to develop a tool that will help our users migrate artifacts between clusters with zero downtime.
+Our project aims to develop a tool that will help our users migrate Kubernetes artifacts between clusters with zero downtime.

 ### Goal:
  - **Easy to use**